weiping-playnext/Zenject/README.md

     Container.BindInterfacesAndSelfTo(_foo.GetType()).FromInstance(_foo);
     ```

-    This is the same as AllInterfaces except we can directly access Foo using type Foo instead of needing an interface.
+    This is the same as `AllInterfaces` except we can directly access Foo using type `Foo` instead of needing an interface.

-    4. `BaseType`
+    4. **BaseType**

     This bind type is equivalent to the following:

     ```csharp
-    Container.BindAllInterfacesAndSelf(_foo.GetType().BaseType()).FromInstance(_foo);
+    Container.Bind(_foo.GetType().BaseType()).FromInstance(_foo)
     ```

-* Identifier - This value can be left empty most of the time.
+* **Identifier** - This value can be left empty most of the time.
 It will determine what is used as the <a href="#binding">identifier</a> for the binding.
 For example, when set to "Foo1", it is equivalent to doing the following:

     ```csharp
     Container.BindInstance(_foo).WithId("Foo1");
     ```

-* Context - This is completely optional and in most cases should be left unset.
-This will determine which Context to apply the binding to.
+* **Context** - This is completely optional and in most cases should be left unset.
+This will determine which `Context` to apply the binding to.
 If left unset, it will use whatever context the GameObject is in.
-In most cases this will be SceneContext, but if it's inside a GameObjectContext it will be bound into the GameObjectContext container instead.
-One important use case for this field is to allow dragging the SceneContext into this field, for cases where the component is inside a GameObjectContext.
-This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the GameObjectContext.
+In most cases this will be `SceneContext,` but if it's inside a `GameObjectContext` it will be bound into the `GameObjectContext` container instead.
+One important use case for this field is to allow dragging the `SceneContext` into this field, for cases where the component is inside a `GameObjectContext.`  This allows you to treat this MonoBehaviour as a <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade</a> for the entire sub-container given by the `GameObjectContext.`

 ## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
     * If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, we recommend using a <a href="#creating-objects-dynamically">factory</a>.
 You can also instantiate a prefab by directly using the DiContainer by calling any of the <a href="#dicontainer-methods-instantiate">InstantiatePrefab</a> methods.
-Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute are filled in properly, and all [Inject] methods within the prefab are called.
+Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the `[Inject]` attribute are filled in properly, and all `[Inject]` methods within the prefab are called.

 * **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
-For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
-    * Objects that are of type `IInitializable` are only initialized once - at startup during Unity's Start phase.
-If you create an object through a factory, and it derives from `IInitializable`, the Initialize() method will not be called.
-You should use [Inject] methods in this case.
+    * Objects that are of type `IInitializable` are only initialized once - at startup during Unity's `Start` phase.
+If you create an object through a factory, and it derives from `IInitializable`, the `Initialize()` method will not be called.
+You should use `[Inject]` methods in this case.
     * The same applies to `ITickable` and `IDisposable`.
 Deriving from these will do nothing unless they are part of the original object graph created at startup.
-    * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
-If however you prefer to use `ITickable` for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.
+    * If you have dynamically created objects that have an `Update()` method, it is usually best to call `Update()` on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
+If however you prefer to use `ITickable` for dynamically objects you can declare a dependency to `TickableManager` and add/remove it explicitly as well.

 * **Using multiple constructors**
-    * You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.
-If you have multiple constructors and none of them are marked with [Inject] then Zenject will guess that the intended constructor is the one with the least amount of arguments.
+    * You can have multiple constructors however you must mark one of them with the `[Inject]` attribute so Zenject knows which one to use.
+If you have multiple constructors and none of them are marked with `[Inject]` then Zenject will guess that the intended constructor is the one with the least amount of arguments.

 * **Lazily instantiated objects and the object graph**
     * Zenject does not immediately instantiate every object defined by the bindings that you've set up in your installers.
 It will only instantiate those bindings that are marked `NonLazy`.
 All other bindings are only instantiated when they are needed.
-All the NonLazy objects as well as all their dependencies form the 'initial object graph' of the application.
-Note that this automatically includes all types that implement IInitializable, ITickable, IDisposabl, etc.   So if you have a binding that is not being created because nothing in the initial object graph references it, then you can make this explicit by adding `NonLazy` to your binding
+All the `NonLazy` objects as well as all their dependencies form the 'initial object graph' of the application.
+Note that this automatically includes all types that implement `IInitializable,` `ITickable,` `IDisposable,` etc.   So if you have a binding that is not being created because nothing in the initial object graph references it, then you can make this explicit by adding `NonLazy` to your binding

 * <a id="bad-execution-order"></a>**The order that things occur in is wrong, like injection is occurring too late, or Initialize() event is not called at the right time, etc.**
-    * It may be because the 'script execution order' of the Zenject classes 'ProjectContext' or 'SceneContext' is incorrect.
+    * It may be because the 'script execution order' of the Zenject classes `ProjectKernel` or `SceneKernel` or `SceneContext` is incorrect.
 These classes should always have the earliest or near earliest execution order.
 This should already be set by default (since this setting is included in the `cs.meta` files for these classes).
 However if you are compiling Zenject yourself or have a unique configuration, you may want to make sure, which you can do by going to "Edit -> Project Settings -> Script Execution Order" and confirming that these classes are at the top, before the default time.

-* **Transient is the default scope**
-    * Another common mistake is to leave out the call which defines the scope (eg. `AsSingle`, `AsTransient`, or `AsCached`) and therefore unintentionally use the default (`AsTransient`).
-For example:

-    ```Container.BindInterfacesAndSelfTo<Foo>();```

-    * The above binding is almost certainly not what you want to do, because it will create an instance of Foo for every interface that Foo has.
-Instead, you almost certainly want to use either `AsCached` or `AsSingle` in this case

 ## <a id="game-object-bind-methods"></a>Game Object Bind Methods

-For bindings that create new game objects (eg. FromComponentInNewPrefab or FromNewComponentOnNewGameObject) there are also two extra bind methods.
+For bindings that create new game objects (eg. `FromComponentInNewPrefab`, `FromNewComponentOnNewGameObject`, etc.) there are also two extra bind methods.

 * **WithGameObjectName** = The name to give the new Game Object associated with this binding.